code-name-code/tapioca/README.md

                     }
                 });

-        // In case you wish to use json, you can provide reader and writer to benefit
+        // In case you wish to use json, you can provide read and write methods
-        // from ApiResponse in-built helper methods
+        // via BodyHandler to benefit from ApiResponse in-built helper methods registerBodyHandler(new JsonBodyHandler());
-        setJsonReader((s, aClass) -> jsonb.fromJson(s, aClass));
-        setJsonWriter(jsonb::toJson);

         bind("key", "Bind anything to the servlet context as attribute");
         setInitParameter("name", "Set servlet context initial parameter");